Complete Hawaii Volcano & Lava Viewing Guide

 General admission is available for each non-commercial vehicle for $25.
 Pedestrians and bicyclists can gain access to the park for $12.
 Each pass provides access for seven days.

-If equipped with a map, plenty of water, and an appetite for self-motivated fun, you’re welcome – and encouraged! – to check out the lava flows throughout Hawaii Volcanoes National Park on your own.
+If equipped with a map, plenty of water, and an appetite for self-motivated fun, you’re welcome – and encouraged! – to check out Hawaii Volcanoes National Park on your own.
 Depending on current conditions and safety restrictions, your access and proximity to lava viewing locations may be impacted.
 Before you head out, check the daily updates from the U.S.G.S. or call the park at (808) 985-6000.

 Guided Lava Boat Tours